Joeyh021/First-Year-Notes/src/cs261/testing.md

   - Timing errors
   - Guidelines for component testing:
     - Check extremes of ranges
-    - Test interface culls with null pointers
+    - Test interface calls with null pointers
     - Design tests that cause failure and see how failure handled
     - Stress test
     - Vary order order in which memory is accessed